A Midsummer Night's Dream (1999 film): Critical reception

 In The Washington Post, Jane Horwitz wrote:

-Also in the Washington Post, Desson Howe wrote:
+Also in The Washington Post, Desson Howe wrote:

 In Variety, Emanuel Levy described the film as a "whimsical, intermittently enjoyable but decidedly unmagical version of the playwright's wild romantic comedy ...
 There is not much chemistry between Pfeiffer and Everett, nor between Pfeiffer and Kline, particularly in their big love scene.
 Kline overacts physically and emotionally, Flockhart is entertaining in a broad manner, and Pfeiffer renders a strenuously theatrical performance.
-Overall, the Brits give more coherent and resonant performances, especially Friel and West as the romantic couple, a restrained Everett as Oberon, and Rees as the theatrical manager."Time Out wrote that "this Dream is middlebrow and unashamed of it.
+Overall, the Brits give more coherent and resonant performances, especially Friel and West as the romantic couple, a restrained Everett as Oberon, and Rees as the theatrical manager."

+Time Out London wrote that "this Dream is middlebrow and unashamed of it.
 Injecting the film with fun and pathos, Kline makes a superb Bottom; it's his play and he acts it to the hilt."